ReVanced-Extended-Community/Community-Guides/news/playback-issues-announcement.md

 ### What does this mean for me?

 If you face playback issues in YouTube RVX, you should switch to using the `TV Simply` JavaScript client.
-Ideally this is done while using the latest patches, but it can also be done with patches newer than v5.9.1 patches.
+Ideally this is done while using the latest patches, but it should still work as long as you are using patches v5.9.1 or newer.

 To use the `TV Simply` JavaScript client, open YouTube RVX and navigate to Settings > RVX > Miscellaneous > Spoof streaming data.
 Enable each of these settings in the following order.
 Restart the app each time you are prompted to: